open-contracting/standard/docs/guidance/map/framework_agreements.md

 * The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.
 * A minimal `tender` section sets `tender.id` and sets `tender.competitive` to `false`.
 * The `awards` section is populated with the initial contract value, period and items.
-* The `contracts` section is populated and linked to the award.
 * The `buyer`, `tender.procuringEntity`, `awards.suppliers` and `parties` fields are populated with the details of the buyer, procuring entity and supplier.

 ```{jsoninclude} ../../examples/frameworks/closed_single_award.json